Aishat-Akinyemi/Aelf-Academy/README.md

 ### Features

-The dApp contains **self-paced courses** that teach development on **Aelf blockchain** in various levels, beginner, intermediate and advanced.
+The dApp contains **self-paced courses** that teach development on Aelf blockchain in various levels, beginner, intermediate and advanced.

-Each **course** has a fun **Quest** so that learners can build practical projects from what they learned in the course.
+- Each course has a fun **Quest** so that learners can build practical projects from what they learned in the course.

-Learners can join Aelf Academy and enrol in courses and complete the quests.
+- Learners can join Aelf Academy and enrol in courses and complete the quests.

-A submitted quest is **evaluated/moderated** by Advanced level Aelf-Academy learners, and moderators.
+- A submitted quest is **evaluated** by Advanced level Aelf-Academy learners, and **moderators**.
 Moderators are experienced Aelf-developers.
 Moderation involves reviewing a quest and giving feedback and guidance to the developer in solving issues they may face.

-A **moderator** can approve a quest submission, or reject the submission.
+- A moderator can approve a quest submission, or reject the submission.
 The learner can submit another solution if the previous one was rejected.

-**Evaluation** (aka moderation) is rewarded with Elf tokens, and learners are rewarded for successful quest completion.
+- **Evaluation (aka moderation)** is rewarded with Elf tokens, and learners are rewarded for successful quest completion.

-An  **approved quest** moves the learner to the next level.
-A learner keeps advancing to the next level and subsequently becomes a moderator.

 ## Project Structure